World Baseball Classic: Participation

 The first two iterations of the Classic featured the same 16 teams, chosen by invitation.
-A qualifying round was added leading into the 2013 tournament and takes place in the year before the WBC proper.
+A qualifying round was added leading into the 2013 tournament and takes place in the year before the main tournament.
 Brazil and Spain were the first new countries to earn berths in the WBC via qualification, and so far the addition of qualifying has allowed seven nations to play in the tournament who were not part of the original 16.

 The qualification setup for the 2013 and 2017 WBCs featured the top 12 finishing teams from the previous WBC being automatically entered in the following edition, while the four lowest finishers (the teams that finished in last place in their first-round pools) were relegated to the qualifying round.
 Qualifying consisted of four four-team modified double-elimination tournaments, with the winners earning the last four slots in the main tournament.

-With the 2023 WBC expanding to 20 teams, the qualifying format changed as well.
+With the 2023 WBC expanding to 20 teams, the qualifying format changed, as well.
 All 16 participants from the 2017 WBC received automatic bids.
 The restructured qualifying round consisted of a pair of six-team double-elimination tournaments, from which the winners and runners-up advanced to play in the 2023 WBC.

-Broadcasting and promotion
+Broadcasting

-The tournament is one of the world's most viewed baseball events.
-The 2023 tournament was broadcast in 163 territories through 63 media partners, and it was broadcast in 13 languages around the globe. and received US$100 million in benefits, In Japan, nearly 100 million people watched the WBC in 2023, and 55+ million people watched the end of the tournament, as Shohei Ohtani struck out Mike Trout.
-The tournament is one of the most popular events in the Caribbean, Central and South America, particularly in Venezuela, part of Northern Colombia and is called the "Clásico Mundial".
-The match between the Dominican Republic and Puerto Rico is considered a strong rivalry, called "El Clásico".
-In 2023, the Pool D game between Puerto Rico and the Dominican Republic was viewed by 62% of households in Puerto Rico.
+Television ratings

+The WBC championship game was televised in the United States on Fox in English and on Fox Deportes in Spanish.
+Play-by-play announcer Joe Davis and color analyst John Smoltz called the English language broadcast of the games for Fox, and were joined by Ken Rosenthal and Tom Verducci as field reporters.
+The game averaged 10.8 million viewers on Fox and Fox Deportes combined, peaking at 12.1 million during the later stages of the game.
+The broadcasters in Venezuela were a pool of TV channels, that included: ESPN/Disney+, 1Baseball Network, Televen, IVC, ByM Sport and Venevisión.

+The Japan v.
+South Korea game averaged 62 million viewers in Japan.
+The Korean rating in that game was the second-most-watched WBC game in South Korea, after the 2009 Japan-South Korea final.

+In Japan, Netflix acquired the exclusive rights to the tournament for an estimated 15 billion yen.
+As another workaround, some karaoke parlors enabled the ability for patrons to sign into the Netflix app in their private booths, so that they could watch the tournament with their friends.

+In Puerto Rico, the final was the most watched sporting event for the past year with nearly three-fourths of all households tuning in.